 Immerse yourself in Tirana, Albania’s hip capital city

 After starting your Albania itinerary in the tranquil north, Tirana will be a bit of a shock to the system – in a good way!
-Some of the most interesting museums and galleries in the Balkans are located in Tirana, including the famous Bunk’Art, which is set in one of Albania’s disused nuclear shelters.
+Some of the most interesting museums and galleries in the Balkans are located in Tirana, including the famous BunkArt 1 and BunkArt 2, which are set in two of Albania’s disused concrete bunkers.

 Where to stay in Tirana

-Luxury: Arté Boutique Hotel.
-Old-world opulence (think parquet floors, emperor-sized beds and velvet drapes) behind a historic facade in the Blloku neighbourhood.
+Luxury: Arté Boutique Hotel – old-world opulence (think parquet floors, emperor-sized beds and velvet drapes) behind a historic facade in the hip Blloku neighbourhood.
 Check prices and availability on Booking.com.

-Airbnb: A-Tirana Apartment.
-This contemporary, light-filled apartment sleeps 4 and has all the mod-cons of a boutique hotel nestled inside an atmospheric 1968-built Commieblock.
-Sign up here for a $55 AUD discount off your first Airbnb booking.
+Airbnb: A-Tirana Apartment – this contemporary, light-filled apartment sleeps 4 and has all the mod-cons of a boutique hotel nestled inside an atmospheric 1968-built Commieblock.
+Browse more great Tirana Airbnbs here.

 How to get to Tirana from Kruje